Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients

 On the automaton side, we use the standard notion of automaton morphism (see \Cref{sec:preliminaries}).
 Apart from the category of all lasso automata, we define its full subcategory of reachable lasso automata.
 A restriction to reachable automata is necessary in \Cref{prop:AutAlgFunctorial} for ensuring $\Alg$ is functorial.

 \begin{definition}[Categories of lasso automata] Let $\LAut$ denote the category of lasso automata and lasso automata morphisms.
-Let $\RLAut$ denote the full subcategory of $\LAut$ of all reachable automata. \end{definition}
+Let $\RLAut$ denote the full subcategory of $\LAut$ of all reachable lasso automata. \end{definition}

-It follows from surjectivity of $f_1$ that there is at most one morphism $g: (W_1, f_1, P_1) \to (W_2, f_2, P_2)$.
-Moreover, observe that that if $A$ is a reachable lasso automaton, then there exists at most one morphism with domain $A$.
-Hence:
+It follows from surjectivity of $f_1$ that there is at most one extended lasso semigroup morphism $g: (W_1, f_1, P_1) \to (W_2, f_2, P_2)$.
+Moreover, observe that if $A$ is a reachable lasso automaton, then there exists at most one morphism with domain $A$.
+That is:

 \begin{lemma} $\RLAut$ and $\ELAlg$ are posetal categories. \end{lemma}